 3. The policyholder should know the premium he has to pay, frequency of payments, specific exclusions to the claim, his duties and responsibilities, disclaimers, disclosures, and so on.
 A difficult-to-read insurance policy frustrates and bewilders most policyholders to understand the policy’s small print.
 ReadabilityFormulas.com recommends using the Flesch-Kincaid, FORCAST, or FOG Index formulas for insurance documents.

-4. Consumers will never buy an insurance product that they find confusing.
-If the policy lacks cohesion, the prospective consumer is more likely to search for a different insurance company.
+4. Consumers will never buy an insurance product that confuses them.
+If the policy lacks cohesion, the consumer is more likely to search for a different insurance company.
 If you can present the same information in simpler details, you can convince even the most uninterested customers to buy a policy.

 Robert Hunter of the Consumer Federation of America stated, “Even policies written in plain English are above the average person’s grade level.
 There are so many twists and turns in the language that you can read through the whole policy and not understand it.”

 5. Making policies easy to read helps customers trust their insurance company.
 It shows the company is open and honest.
 For example, GEICO has received positive feedback for using straightforward language in its policies.
-This transparent approach makes clients feel valued and respected, fostering trust.
+This transparency makes clients feel valued and respected.

 6. In some places, the law says that policies must be clear.
 Using easy language helps insurance companies follow these rules and look responsible.
 In California, laws require companies to craft insurance documents at a specific reading level.
 Companies like Allstate comply with these regulations, thereby avoiding legal issues and portraying a responsible image.